apache/flink/README.md

-## Building Apache Flink from Source
+## Building Apache Flink from source code

 Prerequisites for building Flink: